codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

     :ref:`Upgrading from 4.1.4 to 4.1.5 <upgrade-415-multiple-filters-for-a-route>`
     for the details.

-You specify an array for the filter value:
+You can specify an array for the filter value:

 .. literalinclude:: routing/037.php